Solar Photovoltaics in Europe

 Solar plants indeed require around 65% of total energy in the modules production phase, around 25% in the operational phase and the rest during the disposal phase.
 Coal plants, on the other hand, consume 98% of total energy during the operational phase instead.

 What are the CO2 emissions of a PV system?
 Can a PV panel be recycled, what is its lifetime today?

-First of all, emission intensity of a system is represented in total carbon emission during the lifetime per unit of energy, and its measure unit is grams of carbon dioxide equivalent per kilowatt-hour (gC02e/kWh).
-In the last decade some studies estimated emission intensity for solar in around 40 gC02e/kWh compared to coal that is around 1.000 gC02e/kWh.
+First of all, the emission intensity of a system is represented in total carbon emission during the lifetime per unit of energy, and its measure unit is grams of carbon dioxide equivalent per kilowatt-hour (gC02e/kWh).
+In the last decade some studies estimated the emission intensity for solar is around 40 gC02e/kWh compared to coal which is around 1.000 gC02e/kWh.
 This would mean that, despite the huge amount of energy used in the production phase, solar is still a sustainable resource.

 The hot topic here is modules disposal after they have completed their lifecycle.

 A consolidated industry of modules disposal did not start so far: the topic has been studied and, theoretically, all the components are fully reusable, but a real market of end-of-life management is still to come.
 In 2016 Irena has estimated that recycling solar PV panels at the end of their lifecycle could unlock an estimated stock of 78 million tonnes of raw materials and other valuable components globally by 2050.
 This would translate into an economical value in excess of 15 billion dollars in terms of recovered materials.